d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 33:33:00:00:00:01 dev veth2 self permanent
 01:00:5e:00:00:01 dev veth2 self permanent
 ```
-We see that the MAC addresses for our two containers on docker0 are in the
+We can see that the MAC addresses for our two containers on docker0 are in the
 database with a permanent flag.
 This information is also dynamically populated
 by Docker.